Low Lunge Stretch

 What are common Low Lunge Stretch mistakes to avoid?

-Front knee going past toes.
+Letting front knee drift past the toes.

 Letting your knees collapse inward during the Low Lunge Stretch puts dangerous rotational force on your knee ligaments.
 Push your knees out over your toes throughout the movement.